brendan-w/planetary/README.md

 	sugar-emulator -i 1200x900

+This will launch the emulator.
+After picking your colored icon and whatnot, it will drop you off at the home screen (the Wheel of activities).
+To make Planetary show up in the wheel, click on the list icon in the upper right corner, scroll to Planetary, and click on the star.
+Now, if you go back to the wheel version of the home screen, the Planetary icon should appear.

+Every time you run a version of an Activity on the XO, it stores both the app itself, and any progress/resume files to the journal.
+To delete an old version of the activity (as is neccessary in development), you must delete all of your activity's entries in the journal.

 ###Testing on an XO
 To run the game on an XO, you will need to build an XO file.
 This is incredibly complicated.
 You will need to run: